-Once you have logged in or created and verified your account, you will see your application dashboard.
-Here you can jump to different sections of the application, view your progress, and add collaborators.
+Once you have logged in or created and verified your account, you will see your application dashboard and should be able to start a Recordings at Risk application.
+Here you can jump to different sections of the application, view your progress, and add collaborators to help you prepare your application in the system.
 For returning users, you can also delete any old or unfinished applications to keep your dashboard clean.